 Callistemon megalongensis is a shrub growing to around 4.5 m tall with soft, flaking or peeling bark.

-Leaves are arranged alternately and are to 55 mm long and only 5 mm wide.
+Callistemon spp. have simple and alternate to spiral leaves.
+In this species, leaves are to 55 mm long and only 5 mm wide.

-The flowers are arranged in spikes on the ends of branches which continue to grow after flowering.
-Spikes are to 40 mm in diameter with 25 to 60 individual flowers.
-Some flowers can have up to 50 stamens!
+Callistemon inflorescences are generally referred to as spikes, consisting of staminate flowers with reduced petals (the stamens have basically taken over the role of the petals).
+In this species, spikes are to 40 mm in diameter with 25 to 60 individual flowers.
+Some flowers can have up to 50 stamens.
 The filaments of the stamens are pink with a dark red anther.
 Flowering occurs in November and December.

 Propagation is from both seed and cuttings.

 Some herbaria are calling this species Melaleuca megalongensis based on a reclassification by the Late Lynley Craven (1945-2014) where all species of Callistemon were re-classified as Melaleuca spp.
 The National Herbarium of NSW currently still retains the former classification.

 Regenerates after fire from epicormic and basal shoots as well as from the seedbank.

 Callistemon – From the Ancient Greek – Callos (κάλλος) – meaning “beautiful” (which is changed to κάλλη to describe a noun) and and stêma (στῆμα) meaning “stamen”, referring to the very showy staminate flowers of the bottle-brush inflorescences.

 megalongensis – Latin – referrring to the Megalong Valley where the species is found, south of Blackheath in the Blue Mountains – west of Sydney.

 This species is listed as being threatened with extinction, with the category of critically engandered, at both the State and Commonwealth level.

 NSW Flora Online (PlantNET) – Callistemon megalongensis profile page